Ultimate Frisbee Rules

 - Please come early to warm up, meet with the team captain and determine who gets first disc.
 Be on the line, ready to start at 6:30.

-- The Coordinator will blow the whistle right at 6:30 to signal the start of the game, time will start regardless if your team is ready or not (so be ready).
+- Game time starts right at 6:30, time will start regardless if your team is ready or not (so be ready).

-- Exactly 1hr and 15min later he will blow the whistle again and all games will end.
+- Exactly 1hr and 15min later he will blow one long horn blast the whistle again and all games will end.

 - When game time has expired the coordinator will blow the whistle again signifying the end of the game.
 Play stops immediately and the winning team will report the score to the coordinator.